sammurcio-ahead/iot-hub-c-m0wifi-getstartedkit/README.md

 ## 2.10 Install Library Dependencies

-For this project, we'll also need the the following libraries:
+For this project, we'll need to install the following libraries using the Arduino IDE:

- - Adafruit WINC1500 (download it from [here](https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/using-with-arduino-ide))
  - Adafruit BME280
- - Adafruit Sensor Master
  - RTCZero
+ - AzureIoTHub

 To install them, click on the `Sketch -> Include Library -> Manage Libraries`.
 Search for each library using the box in the upper-right to filter your search, click on the found library, and click the "Install" button.

- We will also need the latest Azure IoT Library.
+We'll also need to manually install the following libraries:

- - Go to https://github.com/stefangordon/AzureIoT/ and follow the instructions under "Adafruit Feather M0"
+ - Adafruit WINC1500 (download it from [here](https://github.com/adafruit/Adafruit_WINC1500))
+ - Adafuit Sensor Master (download it from [here](https://github.com/adafruit/Adafruit_Sensor))

+Instructions for manually installing a library can be found [here](https://www.arduino.cc/en/Guide/Libraries).

 ***
 **Note**: If you have an earlier version of the IoT library, navigate to your Arduino documents directory.
 Inside the "Libraries" folder, there will be a number of installed libraries.
 Simply delete the `AzureIoT` folder.